 But if you’re the sort who tilts the head in the direction of the corner when watching on-boards of racing machines, then you absolutely, definitely, are the person who admires a good engine note.
 Enjoy while you can.

 The EV onslaught is going to make things go rather quiet in the future.
-My soul feels sad for the generation that’ll not be able to enjoy the sound of exploding celebration of fuel being turned into power.
+My soul feels sad for the generation that’ll not be able to enjoy the sound of celebration of fuel being exploded into power.

 Till such time, though, let’s go full pops and bangs.
 So, hey Jaguar, let’s do something about that in-line-4 — kids say it’s ‘meh’.